MyroG/MyroP-shader-dump/EyeShader/README.md

 Lastly, there are two settings to customize the flow speed and strength : Flow Speed and Flow strength.

 ### "Retroreflection" settings
-If you take a picture of someone with flash, you'll noticed that their pupils show a red-ish color, this is what "Eyeshine" is, a few other terms are "Retroreflection" or "Tapetum lucidum".

-This shader now also supports it.
 To test that feature, I would recommend placing a light source in your scene, and place it close to your avatar's eyes.
 Here are the settings :
 - The Retroreflection toggles turns in on or off
 - "Retroreflection Eye zones" : A mask containing informations how the retroreflection should be shown